sociomantic-tsunami/beaver/README.md

 variables use `BEAVER_DOCKER_VARS` as usual.

-The reports location must be passed explicitly to the script via the `BEAVER_CODECOV_REPORTS` environment variable.
+The reports location must be passed explicitly to the script via the `BEAVER_CODECOV_REPORTS` environment variable (or `--codecov-reports` CLI options).
 Glob patterns (like `*.lst`) and directories can be used (they will be copied recursively), but special characters are not escaped from the shell, so be careful if files have special characters, they must be properly escaped.

 Some options are passed to codecov by default (at the moment `-n beaver -s reports`, where `reports` is the location of the sanitized sandbox where reports